MrInanimated/bp-overlay/themes/README.md

 Specifies the size multiplier that particles created from this `emitter` may have.
 It is either a numerical value or an object with the numerical properties `min` and `max`.

 `rotation`
 Specifies the inital angle the particle is at, in radians.
 It is either a numerical value or an object with the numerical properties `min` and `max`.
+If it is an object, you can also specify an optional boolean `linkedToSize` to make the variation in rotation proportional to the variation in size.

 `angularVelocity`
 Specifies the angular velocity of the particle, in radians per second.
 It is either a numerical value or an object with the numerical properties `min` and `max`.
+If it is an object, you can also specify an optional boolean `linkedToSize` to make the variation in angular velocity proportional to the variation in size.

 `spawnRate`
 The chance that this emitter has every frame to create a particle, in chance per frame.
 This is an object with two numerical properties: